sufian015/Excel-business-math-and-statistics/README.md

 # Excel with math and statistics
-How could you calculate different types formulas of business math and statistics in excel that are shown in this repository.
+How could you calculate different types formulas of business math and statistics in excel that were shown in this repository.

 ### Featured Projects